Skip to content

 How Do Hot Folders Work?

-Mobile commerce reached $2.07 trillion in 2024 — 57% of total e-commerce (Oberlo, 2025).
+Mobile commerce reached $2.07 trillion in 2024, accounting for 57% of total e-commerce (Oberlo, 2025).
 That volume means product data, inventory, and pricing need continuous updates.
-Hot Folders automate that.
+Hot Folders are honestly the most underrated feature in Commerce Cloud.
+Dead simple way to automate recurring imports without writing integration code.

-- Processed files move to an archive directory; failed files move to an error directory
+5. Processed files move to archive; failed files go to an error directory

 Best use cases:

-- Price feed imports from an ERP system running on a fixed schedule
+• Price feed imports from an ERP on a fixed schedule

 When Should You Use OCC APIs?

 Sixty-one per cent of B2B buyers prefer an overall rep-free buying experience (Gartner, 2025).
-Self-service digital commerce requires APIs that respond in real time — and that’s where OCC (Omni Commerce Connect) APIs come in.
+Self-service digital commerce needs APIs that respond in real time.
+That’s the job of OCC (Omni Commerce Connect) APIs.

-OCC APIs are RESTful endpoints that expose Commerce Cloud’s commerce functionality to external consumers.
-The Composable Storefront uses them exclusively.
-But they’re also the right choice for:
+OCC APIs are RESTful endpoints that expose Commerce Cloud’s commerce functionality to anything that can call REST.
+The Composable Storefront runs on them exclusively.
+But they’re also the right pick for:

-- Mobile apps — native iOS/Android apps accessing cart, checkout, and product data
+• Mobile apps: native iOS/Android accessing cart, checkout, product data

-- Third-party integrations — point-of-sale systems, kiosks, or partner portals
+• Third-party integrations: POS systems, kiosks, partner portals

-API vs ImpEx rule of thumb: If you’re updating fewer than 100 records in response to a user action or event, use the API.
-If you’re loading thousands of records in a scheduled batch, use ImpEx or Hot Folders.
+The rule of thumb I give our developers: fewer than 100 records in response to a user action?
+API.
+Thousands of records on a schedule?
+ImpEx or Hot Folders.

 How Does SAP Integration Suite Fit In?

-The SAP BTP Integration Suite handles the complex scenarios where Commerce Cloud needs to communicate with multiple enterprise systems simultaneously.
+The SAP BTP Integration Suite is where things get interesting.
+Commerce Cloud talking to multiple enterprise systems at the same time.

 Common Integration Suite flows:

-- Product master data — product attributes, classifications, and hierarchies flow from S/4HANA to Commerce Cloud
+• Product master data: product attributes, classifications, and hierarchies flowing from S/4HANA into Commerce Cloud

-Integration Suite provides pre-built integration content packs for the most common Commerce Cloud ↔ S/4HANA flows.
-These aren’t plug-and-play — they still need configuration and mapping — but they dramatically reduce custom integration effort.
+Integration Suite ships pre-built integration content packs for the most common Commerce Cloud-to-S/4HANA flows.
+They aren’t plug-and-play (you still need configuration and mapping), but they cut the custom integration effort by a lot.

 What Are the Most Common Data Loading Mistakes?

 E-commerce now accounts for 34% of B2B revenue, dethroning in-person sales for the first time (McKinsey, 2024).
-With that volume of digital transactions, data loading mistakes have real revenue impact.
+At that transaction volume, data loading mistakes hit your bottom line fast.
+The number one mistake we see?
+Teams trying to ImpEx everything.
+Including operations that should clearly be API calls.

 Loading too much data at once.
-Full product catalogue imports that run during business hours compete with live traffic for system resources.
+Full product catalogue imports during business hours.
+They compete with live traffic for system resources.
 Schedule bulk imports during off-peak windows.
-Use incremental loading for updates — only push changed records.
+Use incremental loading: only push changed records.

 Skipping data validation.
 ImpEx will happily import malformed data that then breaks the storefront.
-Validate data before import — check required fields, data types, and referential integrity.
-Commerce Cloud won’t prevent you from importing a product that references a non-existent category.
+Validate before import.
+Check required fields, data types, referential integrity.
+Commerce Cloud won’t stop you from importing a product that references a non-existent category.

 Not testing data loads in staging.
-Always test your ImpEx scripts and Hot Folder configurations in a staging environment before running them in production.
-A malformed ImpEx script can corrupt product data that takes hours to fix.
+Always run your ImpEx scripts and Hot Folder configs in staging first.
+A malformed ImpEx script can corrupt product data that takes hours to clean up.
+I’ve seen it happen more than once.

 FAQ